Kevin Coughlin

 Spouse: Anne Coughlin

-Candidate for: 2024 Ohio Member of the US House elections
+Candidate for: 2024 Ohio Member of the US House elections.
+Coughlin lost this race.

 Previous offices: Ohio State Senator (2001–2010), Ohio State Representative (1997–2001)